dingfangyu/dingfangyu.github.io/_pages/about.md

   - /about.html
 ---

-This is the web page of Fangyu Ding, who is B.Eng  & M.Eng (expected in 2024) from SJTU Department of Computer Science and Technology.
-My research interest lies in Machine Learning for Graph and Sequencial Data, Deep Probabilistic Models, Domain Generalization, and Machine Learning Applications.
+This is the web page of Fangyu Ding, who is B.Eng  & M.Eng (expected in 2024) from [SJTU Department of Computer Science and Engeneering](https://www.cs.sjtu.edu.cn/).
+I am currently a member of SJTU MoE Key Lab of AI, SJTU-ReThinkLab, advised by [Prof. Junchi Yan](https://thinklab.sjtu.edu.cn/).
+My research interests lie in Machine Learning for Graph and Sequencial Data, Deep Probabilistic Models, Domain Generalization, and more Applications for Machine Learning.

 - [Transcript (Bachelor)](../files/transcript-score.pdf)
 - [Transcript (Master)](../files/transcript-master.pdf)